 To see how the configured device groups are expanded to multiple devices, see Device Information

 Click on the Information radio button to see a list of expanded device groups with one device per row.
-This information is fetched from the controller, so make sure you click "Apply" if you don't see any information here.
+This information is fetched from the agent, so make sure you click "Apply" if you don't see any information here.

 Starting with version 1.0, this list also includes host devices.
 A host device represents the underlying host's network config for that port (Mac, IP, Gateway) - since this is retrieved from the OS, you don't need to configure a device group for it.